Sharon J.W. Klein, Associate Professor, Graduate Program Coordinator

 My personal interest in teaching stems from the long-held belief that education is vital to the creation of a more sustainable and aware society.
 Experience has shown me that effective education incorporates a set of best practices that apply to all age levels: 1) clear and consistent expectations; 2) active learning (i.e., discussions, debates, projects, reflection, etc); 3) fair and comprehensive assessments; and 4) respect and understanding of diverse student motivations and learning styles.
 Developing a meaningful course requires time and experimentation; it is an iterative process in which instructional tools are refined and improved based on instructor and student reflection & evaluation each time the course is taught.
 As my students learn from me, I also learn from them and become a better educator and researcher as a result.
 I am committed to integrating teaching, service, and research in all of my classes.

 After receiving my B.S. in Environmental Science, I volunteered for one term of service with the Americorps National Civilian Community Corps.
 I was stationed in Charleston, South Carolina and traveled with a team of thirteen people to seven states in the Southeast region of the Unites States doing service projects in the areas of education, the environment, and unmet human needs.
 I then worked for nearly two years as an environmental technician in San Diego, California, helping to remediate soil and groundwater contamination from leaking underground gasoline and diesel storage tanks.
 Subsequently, I worked for three years as a middle school science teacher in San Diego and earned a California Teaching Credential in Chemistry from National University.
 I then taught International Baccalaureate Environmental Systems to high school students in Quito, Ecuador for two years before beginning graduate studies at Carnegie Mellon University in Pittsburgh, PA.
-I have been an Assistant Professor in the School of Economics since 2011, and was recently promoted to Associate Professor in 2018.
+I was an Assistant Professor in the School of Economics from 2011-2018, when I was promoted to Associate Professor.

 I have a Maine Agricultural and Forest Experiment Station appointment to research renewable energy and energy efficiency in Maine.
-Current research projects include: 1) National Science Foundation-funded New England Sustainability Consortium Future of Dams Project – estimating the costs and benefits of different hydropower technologies in New England and evaluating tradeoffs in dam decision-making through multi-criteria decision analysis; and 2) evaluating the role of community renewable energy and energy efficiency (especially community solar and community window insert builds) in increasing awareness, acceptance and adoption of sustainable energy alternatives in the US.
-I also recently completed a 6-year National Science Foundation project: Sustainable Energy Pathways Integrated National Framework for Cellulosic Drop-In Fuels – comparing economic and life cycle environmental implications of a new biofuel pathway through multi-criteria decision analysis.
+Current research projects include: 1) ; and 2) evaluating the role of community renewable energy and energy efficiency (especially community solar and community window insert builds) in increasing awareness, acceptance and adoption of sustainable energy alternatives in the US.
+My prior research includes the 6-year National Science Foundation (NSF)-funded Sustainable Energy Pathways Integrated National Framework for Cellulosic Drop-In Fuels project, which compared economic and life cycle environmental implications of a new biofuel pathway through multi-criteria decision analysis, and the 5-year NSF-funded New England Sustainability Consortium Future of Dams Project, which estimated the costs and benefits of different hydropower technologies in New England and evaluated tradeoffs in dam decision-making through multi-criteria decision analysis.

 Introduces students to the technical, economic, environmental, and social implications of energy production and use, providing students with a broad understanding of energy issues.
 Students learn how citizens play a vital role in determining the direction that the future energy system and policies will take.
 This course fulfills the General Education Population & Environment requirement.
 I teach ECO 180 in the active learning classroom Estabrooke 130.
 ECO 180 syllabus Spring 2020.
 ECO 180 course outline S2020.